 Academic Scholarship Program

-Other parts of this program include a morning session on the overall scholarship and financial aid process, informational sessions presented by faculty and students from each academic division, a catered lunch for all, and campus tours in the afternoon.
-In addition to scholarship interviews, Art and Music students may audition or show portfolios during the afternoon as well, and students interested in Journalism, Radio/TV, Digital Media Design, Forensics (speech), and Theatre are also encouraged to attend group meetings with faculty to learn more about these programs and special scholarship opportunities.
+Other parts of this program include a morning session for parents on the overall scholarship and financial aid process, informational sessions for students and parents on the Muskingum University academic program and majors presented by faculty, lunch, and campus tours in the afternoon.
+In addition to testing for academic scholarship enhancement , Art and Music students may audition or show portfolios during the afternoon as well, and students interested in Journalism, Digital Media Design, Forensics (speech and debate), or Theatre are encouraged to attend a group meeting with faculty to learn more about these programs and special scholarship opportunities.
+Admission and Financial Aid staff and current MU students are also available in the afternoon, to visit with families over coffee and dessert.

 Participation in the Scholarship Days program is an important consideration for all scholarships, and is required for the John Glenn Scholarship.
 Final scholarship amounts for all participants are based on: